Monday, December 14, 2020

 A: Yes.
 If you roll above your current skill or roll 96+, increase that skill by 1d10.
 See p.94 Keeper Rulebook, Rewards of Experience: The Investigator Development Phase, second column.

 Also having your skill over 100% doesn't mean you are infallible.
 It does mean you can still fumble by rolling 100 and during an opposed roll, you can still roll a worse success than your opponent.
+Also some tests require a Hard or Extreme success.

 Q (MW): What's the difference between Acting and Disguise?
 They seem interchangeable.